DrewBradfordXYZ/quickbase-codepages/README.md

 `npm run build`

-is extended with additional features to set up a QuickBase ready HTML file and project structure:
+is extended with additional features to set up a QuickBase ready project structure:

-- Auto creates a QuickBase ready `yourprojectname.html` file in your project's `./dist` folder with CSS and JS links pointing to your code page URLs.
+- Each app you are updating generates a `APPNAME_yourRootProjectName.html` file in your project's `./dist` folder with generated links to your JS and CSS code pages.
   - To turn this behavior off, remove `&& createCodePageHtml` from the `"build"` script in `package.json`
 - The default `index.html` is no longer needed and is moved into `./dist/unused/`.
 This folder is ignored by `npm run codepages` and will not be saved to a code page.
   - To turn this behavior off, remove `&& hideDefaultHtml` from the `"build"` script in `package.json`.